elotroalex/record/_chapters/01-nebula.md

 All origin stories imply another origin: the origin of the tale.
 The setting was a small, chic office in the Place de la Sorbonne, belonging at the time to the Agence universitaire de la Francophonie.
 The year was 2008, and a small team of editors had gathered to plan an ambitious new edition of Aimé Césaire's works.
 The debate hinged on the choice between a genetic[^a2] or a critical approach.
 Only a handful of those in the room were familiar with the traditions of textual scholarship that gave meaning to that distinction.
 Among them was Pierre-Marc de Biasi, who among other accomplishments, was already known as a virtuoso of la *critique génétique* for his work on Flaubert.
 He was hesitant.

-"You just can't do good genetic critique without enough scraps of paper" he offered, suspicious of the 20th century—and I quote from memory, so he probably didn't say that.
+"You just can't do good genetic critique without enough scraps of paper" he offered, suspicious of the 20th century, and unwittingly evoking the history of colonial and anti-colonial archives—and I quote from memory, so he probably didn't say that.
 "Yes you can!"
 I retorted, speaking out of turn and breaking ranks.
 "If you pay close attention to the material cues in a typescript, you can do it."
 He wasn't convinced, so we made a bet: 5 euros[^b1].
 Below is my first batch of receipts...

 ...